Axis-Fi/axis-core/design/EMPA.md

 ```

 ### Auction Settlement Part 1: Decryption

 After an auction has concluded, the bids must be decrypted and sorted by price.
 We do this by releasing the EC private key from the database via the API to anyone on the dapp looking at the auction page.
 Decryption works by providing an array of (amountOut, seed) for the bids in the order they were submitted to the contract.
 The seed was randomly generated on submission and can be extracted by decrypting the bid.
 The API provides a convenience function for returning an array for the next bids that need to be decrypted from an auction (using its ID).
 It may take several decryption transactions depending on the number of bids and gas limit.
 Once, all bids are decrypted on the contract, we can move to part 2 of the settlement process.

+Notes:

-Note: this requires direct transactions to the EMPA auction module since the `decryptBids` function is not generic and won't be on the AuctionHouse
+- This requires direct transactions to the EMPA auction module since the `submitPrivateKey` and `decryptAndSortBids` functions are not generic and won't be on the AuctionHouse
+- If a seller elects to manage the private key through the API, then anyone can release the private key upon auction conclusion.

+What could cause a loss of funds?

+- ❌ If the seller creates an auction directly with the contracts (eschewing the API) and retains the private key, they are able to delay settlement indefinitely by withholding the private key.
+In the current design, bidder funds would be held until decryption and settlement is complete.
+- ✅ If the bid decryption fails: the decryption of the bid amount out reverts if the submitted private key is invalid, but `submitPrivateKey` checks if the private key is valid before storing it.
+- ✅ If the storage of a decrypted bid fails: the decrypted bid amount out will only be stored if it and the drived price (`amount/amountOut`) is within the bounds of `uint96`.
+A number larger than that will be skipped.

 ```mermaid
 sequenceDiagram